 These are the cultural activities that from CubaUnique we would like to reccommend for November

-Tehater is back in Cuba!
-The theater company 'El Ciervo Encantado', one of the best-known theater companies on the island, returns to its usual space with the staging Zona de silencio.
+The theater of Cuba returns!
+The theater company ?The enchanted deer?, one of the best-known theater companies on the island, returns to its usual space with the staging quiet zone.
 This is the play with which they celebrate their 24th anniversary.
-This event was interrupted last March, with the arrival of the pandemic.Every weekend they will perform at their usual headquarters in calle 18 y Línea, @Vedado in havana.
-Its director, Nelda Castillo, offers the public, once again, a proposal where the theater is shown as a reflecting mirror of society.
-It addresses conflicts and issues inherent to current Cuban society.
-Don't miss out on this show, where the actors integrate elements of performance and stage show.
+This event was interrupted last March, with the arrival of the pandemic.Every weekend they will appear at their usual venue in the Calle 18 and Línea, in Vedado in havana.
+Its director, Nelda Castillo, offers the public, once again, a proposal that shows the theater as a reflecting mirror of society.
+In it, conflicts and issues inherent to current Cuban society are addressed.
+Don't miss this function, where the actors integrate elements of performance and scenic spectacle.